ghwfluffy/fluffycoin/README.md

 ## Building

 Everything builds and runs in containers.
 The bash build scripts use docker.
-So to build this project you need bash and docker.
+So to build this project you only need bash and docker.
 There are shortcuts to the build scripts in the unix makefile, so the most convenient way to build is with make.

 ```
 $ make help